-Under the YPF GSA, SCG has contracted the right to acquire a maximum of 2.374 MMcmd (assuming a heat content of 9,300 kilocalories/cubic meter) of natural gas from Repsol YPF, half of which daily contract quantity may be assigned by SCG to Andina.
+Under the YPF GSA, SCG has contracted the right to acquire a maximum of 2.374 MMcmd (assuming a heat content of 9,300 kilocalories/cubic meter) of natural gas from Repsol YPF, half of which daily contract quantity is to be assigned by SCG to Andina upon Andina’s demonstration of adequate reserves and approval by project lenders.
 SCG must pay US$1.225 with respect to Repsol YPF gas, and US$1.20/MMBtu with respect to Andina gas (together, the “Reference Price”) with an obligation to pay for 55% of the maximum volume on a “take or pay” basis.
-The Reference Price is adjusted to reflect changes in WTI, which on the date of the setting of the Reference Price was $19.25 per barrel.
-The Reference Price, however, has a cap and floor of US$1.30 and US$1.08 MMBtu, respectively, which are adjusted annually at the lower of 2% or US PPI.
+The Reference Price is adjusted each May 4, beginning with May 4, 1999, to reflect changes in WTI, from a base price of $19.25 per barrel.
+The Reference Price, however, has a cap and floor of US$1.30 and US$1.08 MMBtu, respectively, which are adjusted annually (at the same time as the Reference Price adjustment) at the lower of 2% or US PPI.

 The pricing under the YPF GSA differs from that under the Gas Supply Agreement because the Gas Supply Agreement reflects the assumptions used on the bid date for the Cuiabá I Power Plant.
 These assumptions are essential for the economic equilibrium mechanism under the Cuiabá I PPA, and cannot be altered without affecting EPE’s rights under the Cuiabá I PPA.
-[TBS is currently negotiating hedging arrangements to eliminate any risk arising from the gas price differential.
-These hedges, as well as the difference in take-or-pay obligations under the two contracts, offers TBS and its affiliates further optionality.]
-[Is TBS being sold?]
+TBS is currently negotiating hedging agreements with ESA and Shell, in proportion to their respective ownership interests in TBS, to eliminate any risk arising from the gas price differential.
+Under these agreements, ESA and Shell will pay to TBS the difference between the variable component under the Gas Supply Agreement and the adjusted Reference Price under the YPF GSA any time the latter price is higher, and TBS will pay to ESA and Shell the difference between those prices any time the former is higher.

 With respect to the expansion of the Cuiabá Project (i.e., Cuiabá II and Cuiabá III), gas supply negotiations with Bolivian gas producers are in progress and are expected to be completed shortly.
 TBS will continue to be the supplier of gas to the Cuiabá power island.
-ESA can supply up to 100% of the gas for Cuiabá II, subject to rights given to Shell, which has the option under certain circumstances to match Enron’s terms and supply up to 27.5% of the gas.
+ESA can supply up to 100% of the gas for Cuiabá II, subject to rights given to Shell, which has the option under certain circumstances to match ESA’s terms and supply up to 27.5% of the gas.

 Firm Transportation Agreements

 The Firm Transportation Agreements have terms that are at least as long as that of the Gas Supply Agreement.
 Under the Transredes FTA, Transredes will transport Argentine gas delivered at the Argentine-Bolivian border to Río Grande, Bolivia.
 Under the GTB FTA, GTB will transport Argentine and Bolivian gas supplies delivered at Río Grande to the interconnection between BBPL and the Cuiabá Pipeline.
-Finally, the GasBol FTA and the GasMat FTA provide for the firm transportation of gas through their respective sections of the Cuiabá Pipeline to the Power Plant.
+Finally, the GasBol FTA and the GasMat FTA provide for the firm transportation of gas through their respective sections of the Cuiabá Pipeline to the Cuiabá Power Plant.

 Until the Cuiabá Pipeline is fully operational, the Cuiabá I Power Plant is operating on diesel fuel purchased from Petrobrás and shipped to Cuiabá.
 Several companies have expressed an interest in providing the diesel for the next 150 MW of the second phase that is expected to come on-line in June 2000.